MSLNZ/msl-loadlib/docs/install.rst

 Compatibility
 -------------
-* The :mod:`~msl.loadlib.start_server32` module has been built into a frozen_ Python application for Windows and Linux and works with the Python versions listed above.
-The 32-bit server is running with a Python 3 interpreter and therefore all modules that run on the server must use Python 3 syntax.
+* The :mod:`~msl.loadlib.start_server32` module has been built into a frozen_ Python executable for Windows and Linux and works with the Python versions listed above.
+The 32-bit server is running on a Python 3 interpreter and therefore all modules that run on the server must use Python 3 syntax.
 * You can create a new 32-bit server.
 See :ref:`refreeze` for more details.